Skin treatment registration

 If you are found guilty of tattooing a minor we may revoke or suspend your personal registration and/or the premises registration for tattooing.

-For further advice on legislative requirements and best practice please view the document on Advice and Safe Practice for Permanent Tattooing below.
+For further advice on legislative requirements and best practice please view the advice sheets on tattooing, piercing and semi-permanent make up below:

 Registered treatment premises